Table of Contents

 Using Recuva, you may retrieve lost or deleted photos, audio, files, and movies from your computer's hard drive, memory cards, floppy drives, iPod or MP3 players, and USB flash drives.

-Although we prefer Recuva because of its affordable price, simple user interface, and intuitive operation, only around two-thirds of the lost data were successfully recovered during my test drive.
+Although we prefer Recuva because of its affordable price, simple user interface, and intuitive operation, only around two-thirds of the lost data was successfully recovered during my test drive.
 To be on the safe side, you should at least check out the free version.

 If it locates the files you're searching for, you don't need anything else.
 Stellar Phoenix Windows Data Recovery ($79.99 at Stellar) is an excellent choice for non-technical individuals.
 Still, it's also available for those who prefer Ontrack EasyRecovery's superior performance but less intuitive user interface.